Do You Experience Poor Internet Connection in Some Areas of Your Home?

 You want to be strategic about where you place the extender.
 Its recommended to place the extender close enough to the router to get a strong signal, but far enough away to broadcast signal into the desired areas.

 Some extenders have wired connection capabilities; they have an ethernet port you can use to connect wired devices to them.
 If you have wired devices, you can use a fast ethernet cable or a gigabit ethernet cable and connect the wired device to the extender after choosing the location.
+Typically, wired devices experience better internet speeds because the number of obstacles is greatly reduced.

 WiFi Extender Broadcasts Signal